Mumford & Sons: Wilder Mind (2015–2017)

-Delta and Marshall's departure (2018–present)
+Delta (2018–2020)

 On 20 September 2018, the band released a new single, "Guiding Light", introducing their new album titled Delta on BBC Radio 1.
 The second single, "If I Say", was released on 25 October.
 Delta was released on 16 November 2018, with appearances from Maggie Rogers, Yebba, and Gill Landry.
 The LP was produced by Paul Epworth, and was recorded mainly at The Church Studios in London.
 On 14 October 2019 Mumford & Sons was announced as a headliner at Okeechobee Music & Arts Festival.
 On 23 October 2019, the band released "Blind Leading the Blind", a song that was recorded during the Delta sessions but was not completed in time for the album.

+To commemorate the end of the Delta Tour, which was cut short by the COVID-19 pandemic, the band released a six-track live EP titled Delta Tour EP, which consisted of various live recordings from the tour.
+The release included live covers of "Hurt" by Nine Inch Nails, "Blood" by the Middle East, and "With a Little Help from My Friends" by the Beatles.
+Featured guest artists included Gang of Youths and the Milk Carton Kids.
+The band also released an early demo of the Delta track "Forever", subtitled "garage version", on 8 May 2020.

+Marshall's departure and Mumford's solo album (2021–2022)

-In March 2021, Marshall praised Andy Ngo (whose blog The Post Millennial was boycotted by some advertising platforms) on Twitter for his 2021 book Unmasked, which is deeply critical of the antifa movement, saying "Congratulations @MrAndyNgo.
+In March 2021, Marshall praised Andy Ngo on Twitter for his 2021 book Unmasked, which is deeply critical of the antifa movement, saying "Congratulations @MrAndyNgo.
 Finally had the time to read your important book.
 You're a brave man".
 Marshall's tweet received backlash and criticism on social media.
 Following this, Marshall apologised and announced he was taking time away from the band.
 On 24 June 2021, Marshall stated that his apology had been made to minimise the impact on the band at large.
-In his published statement he rejected being labelled as far-right for his recommendation of a book critical of the left, saying that to call him a fascist was "ludicrous beyond belief".
+In his published statement he rejected being labelled as far-right for his recommendation of a book critical of the far-left, saying that to call him a fascist was "ludicrous beyond belief".
 He announced that he was leaving Mumford & Sons so that he could speak his mind on controversial issues without his bandmates and their families suffering the consequences.

+On 16 September 2022, Mumford released his debut solo studio album, Self-Titled.
+The record was preceded by three singles: "Cannibal", "Grace", and "Better Off High".
+In late November 2022, Mumford teased a new studio album from the band, stating that "the next thing really is to get in the room with the boys in the band and start playing each other the songs we've written."

+The band debuted a new song, "Maybe", live on 26 August 2023 at Beach Road Weekend Festival.
+On 16 January 2024, the band released "Good People", a collaboration with Pharrell Williams.
+The single marks the band's first new music release since the departure of Marshall.